rust-lang/book/2018-edition/src/ch12-02-reading-a-file.md

 by the second argument</span>

-First, we add some more `use` statements to bring in relevant parts of the standard library: we need `std::fs::File` to handle files, and `std::io::prelude::*` contains various useful traits for doing I/O, including file I/O. In the same way that Rust has a general prelude that brings certain types and functions into scope automatically, the `std::io` module has its own prelude of common types and functions you’ll need when working with I/O. Unlike with the default prelude, we must explicitly add a `use` statement for the prelude from `std::io`.
+First, we add some more `use` statements to bring in relevant parts of the standard library: we need `std::fs` to handle files, and `std::io::prelude::*` contains various useful traits for doing I/O, including file I/O. In the same way that Rust has a general prelude that brings certain types and functions into scope automatically, the `std::io` module has its own prelude of common types and functions you’ll need when working with I/O.

-In `main`, we’ve added three statements: first, we get a mutable handle to the file by calling the `File::open` function and passing it the value of the `filename` variable.
-Second, we create a variable called `contents` and set it to a mutable, empty `String`.
-This will hold the content of the file after we read it in.
-Third, we call `read_to_string` on our file handle and pass a mutable reference to `contents` as an argument.
+Unlike with the default prelude, we must explicitly add a `use` statement for the prelude from `std::io`.

+In `main`, we’ve added a new statement: `fs::read_to_string` will take the `filename`, open that file, and then produce a new `String` with its contents.

-After those lines, we’ve again added a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far.
+After that lines, we’ve again added a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far.